 Program Growth

 Issuers also have an opportunity to partner with organizations to enable a tailored approach to learning.
 This creates a learning pipeline that benefits both the issuer and the partnered organization.
-The issuer gains a steady stream of learners, while the organization utilizes this as part of their strategy to attract and retain top talent by delivering employee growth opportunities.
+The issuer gains a steady stream of learners, while the organization uses it to attract and retain top talent by delivering employee growth opportunities.

 Learner Retention